0xM1cx/Obsidian-Notes/EVSU/2nd-Year/1st-Sem/DSA/DSA-TaskOne.md

 2. Explain in detail about top-down approach and bottom-up approach with suitable programming examples
 	-
 3. Explain the term "data structure"
+	- Data Structure are methods in arranging data in a way that  makes it efficient when accessed or updated.
+This prevents unnecessary bottle necks that could've been solved by proper storing of data.
+They serve as the building blocks for designing and implementing algorithms and software systems.
+They provide a structured and efficient means to store and manage data, making it easier to perform various computational tasks.
+Common Data Structures used are arrays, queues, linked lists, stacks, trees and hash tables.
+	- Overall, data structures are a fundamental concept in computer science and programming, essential for designing efficient algorithms and building software systems that can manage, process, and manipulate data effectively.

-4. What are the uses of an array?
+1. What are the uses of an array?
 What is an ordered array?
+	-
-5. What do you mean by stepwise refinement?
+2. What do you mean by stepwise refinement?
 ### Algorithm
 #### How to Enroll
 Step 1: Start